Student Services & Special Education

 What does the district’s Ability Awareness initiative entail?
 How can I get involved to promote better understanding between peers in special ed and general ed?

 Each school site develops the ability awareness activities for their individual site.
-Contact your school’s PTA Special Needs Parent Liaison or speak with your child’s case manger to let them know you are interested in helping with ability awareness activities.
+Contact your school’s PTA Special Needs Parent Liaison or speak with your child’s case manager to let them know you are interested in helping with ability awareness activities.

 Parent Resources